DrDejaVuNG/super/README.md

         // its builder method and rebuilds only when the state changes.
         child: SuperBuilder( // Step 5
           builder: (context) {
-            // controller is the instance getter for the Controller of
+            // controller is the Widget Controller reference return Text(
-            // the widget
-            return Text(
               '${controller.count}',
               style: Theme.of(context).textTheme.displayLarge,